 Essentially, they are a one to two-page document that shares breaking news with the public.
 It is an official statement, that whilst can be valuable to your content marketing strategy, has no intention of selling.
 Rather, they are sent to targeted members of the media, to pique the interest of a journalist or publication.
 Typically, they emulate a news article format, using the reverse pyramid structure, to place the most important information first.
 The goal of a press release is to grab the attention of the media and to propel your brand into the spotlight.

-Many companies choose to write and distribute their own press releases.
+Many companies choose to write and distribute their own press releases for paid or free press release submission sites.
 Some delegate this task to their PR department and others outsource the creation of their press releases from professional writing services.
 With so many content providers prowling the content jungle on the web, it should be noted that there are a few select places where you can find quality writers to create the perfect press release for you.

 How to Write a Press Release